 I may have to crawl up the attic stairs on my hands and knees to dig out the boxes of Christmas ornaments; but I am otherwise unbowed.

 Some folks pretend to stop having birthdays after the age of 39, which I personally think is crazy.
 Like, who are you fooling?
 Besides, there’s all that math to keep track of in your head I can barely keep track of how old I am now; but it’s mostly because I don’t feel "old" -- whatever that means.
 I am certainly not ashamed of when I was born or when I graduated from high school.

 I just don’t understand all the fuss associated with aging in our culture.
 My shoes may have gone from fashionable to comfortable; but I am still the person I was when I walked out of college and into a career in teaching.
-I still love reading books more than playing sports; but I can hold my own in a cutthroat game of

 I love to stay up late reading or working on the computer, and I appreciate every new morning when I wake up on the right side of the grass.